shsagir/play-area-sync/docs/app.md

 ### Trial limits

 The trial App scaling specs are matching a small preset, always enough to get started.
+For the Pro Stack not all Components are enabled.
 The trial is NOT a forever-free tier.
-An urgent limitation is, that the trial has a limited lifetime:
+An urgent limitation is, that the trial has a limited lifetime.

 ### Extending the trial